European Union

 No hay anuncios

-The rift between the French far-right and Trump arrived even earlier.
+The rift between the French far-right and Trump came even earlier.
 The leader of the National Rally, Marine Le Pen, criticized from the outset the attack by the US and Israel against Iran and the Pentagon's aggression against Venezuela.
 Voices from the party had also called for distancing themselves from the President of the United States much earlier due to Trump's constant threats with tariffs against the EU and invading Greenland.

 Cargando